-Rather than using the GBD regional classifications, this report provides findings for the countries in the World Bank's regional definition of "South Asia."
+Rather than using the GBD regional classifications, this report provides findings based on the countries in World Bank's regional definition of Latin America and the Caribbean.
 Figures reflect World Bank regional classifications.
-GBD, however, does not produce estimates for territories or countries with fewer than 50,000 people or for countries that have only recently come into existence.
+GBD, however, does not produce estimates for territories or countries with fewer than 50,000 people or countries that have only recently come into existence.